easonchai/node-system-monitor/README.md

-# Raspberry Pi NodeJS Monitor
+# ⏲ Node System Monitor

-A tool to monitor information about your Raspberry Pi & can be configured to update its status via Discord/Telegram
+A tool to monitor information about your device & can be configured to update its status via Discord webhooks/Telegram bot.

+## 💻 Compatibility

+This tool works on all devices, including Windows with some exceptions.
+You will not be able to get download & upload speeds on Windows at the moment.

+This was initially designed to be run on Raspberry Pis, however, it will work on all devices as long as you have NodeJS installed.

-## Getting Started
+## 🏃‍♂️ Getting Started

 You need [NodeJS](https://nodejs.org/en/download/) installed on your system (and preferrably [yarn](https://yarnpkg.com/lang/en/docs/install/), but npm works just as well!).
 If you don't have NodeJS installed, you can follow the script below: